“Bad to Less Bad” Trading

 Stansberry Research: Stansberry Research has made an art form out of "bad to less bad" trading.
 Can you define the term and walk us through how it works?

-Brian Hunt: "Bad to less bad" is a term my colleague Steve Sjuggerud coined years ago to describe extreme contrarian trading.
+Brian Hunt: "Bad to less bad" is a term my former colleague Steve Sjuggerud coined years ago to describe extreme contrarian trading.

 It amounts to finding assets that have been hammered for some reason... be it a natural disaster, a broad market selloff, or a long industry downturn... buying them after the market has bottomed, and making tremendous returns when a bit of normalcy returns to the market – or when conditions get "less bad" for the industry.